 Captions and Headings.
 Captions and headings throughout this Agreement are for convenience and reference only and the words contained therein shall in no way be held or deemed to define, limit, describe, explain, modify, amplify or add to the interpretation, construction or meaning of any term or condition, or of the scope or intent, of this Agreement, nor in any way affect this Agreement, or the terms and conditions hereof.

 Severability.
 In the event that any term or condition contained in this Agreement shall for any reason be held to be invalid, illegal or unenforceable in any respect, such invalidity, illegality or unenforceability shall not affect any other term or condition of this Agreement and this Agreement shall be construed as if such invalid, illegal or unenforceable term or condition had never been contained herein; provided, however, that it is the intention of the Parties that, in lieu of such term of condition that is held to be invalid, illegal or unenforceable, there should be added by mutual agreement as a part of this Agreement a term or condition as similar in term or condition to such illegal, invalid or unenforceable term or condition as may be possible, valid, legal and enforceable.
 Notwithstanding the foregoing, if the Term of this Agreement is held to be invalid, illegal or unenforceable in any respect, then the Term of this Agreement shall automatically be the maximum valid and legal Term allowed by applicable common or statutory law.
-In the event that the Term is held to be invalid, illegal or unenforceable, and that such holding prevents the operation by Casella of Ontario of any material portion of the Property, as contemplated herein, and the Term may not be amended to allow for such operation, Casella of Ontario may, at its option, terminate this Agreement prior to the expiration hereof and require the reversion of the Property back to Casella of Ontario, all in accordance with Section 17 hereof
+In the event that the Term is held to be invalid, illegal or unenforceable, and that such holding prevents the operation by Casella of Ontario of any material portion of the Property, as contemplated herein, and the Term may not be amended to allow for such operation, Casella of Ontario may, at its option, terminate this Agreement and require the Town to, within ____ days of Casella of Ontario’s election hereunder, lease, or otherwise convey, to Casella of Ontario replacement property of similar size, condition and soils located within the Town boundaries to be used by Casella of Ontario as a soil borrow area for the Landfill.
+The replacement property shall be subject to the approval of Casella of Ontario and any applicable Governmental Authority, which approvals may be withheld by said parties in their sole discretion.
+The lease, or conveyance, shall be, the extent applicable, on the same or similar terms and conditions as set forth herein as if the replacement property was defined as the Property hereunder.

 Authority of Parties.
 The individual who has executed this Agreement on behalf of its respective Party expressly represents and warrants that he/she is authorized to sign on behalf of such Party for the purpose of duly binding such Party to this Agreement.